-NBA Rumors: Celtics Could Offer Kyrie Irving & 2019 1st-Round Pick For Kawhi Leonard, ‘CBS Sports’ Suggests
+NBA Rumors: Celtics Could Offer Kyrie Irving And 2019 1st-Round Pick For Kawhi Leonard, ‘CBS Sports’ Suggests

 After a season filled with drama and frustration, Kawhi Leonard has finally decided that he wants his way out of the San Antonio Spurs.
-Trading the disgruntled superstar this offseason would be the Spurs’ best option than letting him walk away in the summer of 2019 as an unrestricted free agent without getting anything in return.
+Trading the disgruntled superstar this offseason would be the Spurs’ best option, rather than letting him walk away in the summer of 2019 as an unrestricted free agent without getting anything in return.
 According to Adrian Wojnarowski of ESPN, the Boston Celtics will once again try to engage in a trade negotiation with the Spurs if Leonard becomes officially available on the trade block.

-The Celtics have long been interested in acquiring Kawhi Leonard since the February trade deadline.
-As Woj noted, Boston has “best building blocks of assets” that can convince the Spurs to make a deal.
-A trade package including at least one of Jaylen Brown or Jayson Tatum and a future first-round pick could be enough to acquire Leonard from the Spurs.
-Both young players have shown their potential to become a superstar in the league, and their skills will be further developed playing under Spurs Head Coach Gregg Popovich.
+The Celtics have been interested in acquiring Kawhi Leonard since the February trade deadline.
+As Wojnarowski noted, Boston has the “best building blocks of assets” that can convince the Spurs to make a deal.
+A trade package, which could include at least one of Jaylen Brown or Jayson Tatum and a future first-round pick, could be enough to acquire Leonard from the Spurs.
+Both young players have shown their potential to become superstars in the league, and their skills will be further developed playing under Spurs Head Coach Gregg Popovich.

 However, according to Jack Maloney of CBS Sports, trading either Brown or Tatum for Leonard will be complicated for the Celtics, especially in matching the salary.
-Maloney suggested a simpler way on how the Celtics could add Leonard to their team this summer.
+Maloney suggested a simpler way for the Celtics to add Leonard to their team this summer.

 “The problem is that even if the Celtics were willing to part with Jayson Tatum (unlikely) or Jaylen Brown (possible), both players make far less than Leonard, and trying to match money gets pretty complicated.
 It would make more sense, both money- and talent-wise, for the Celtics to move one of their stars in any potential trade.
 For simplicity’s sake, let’s just go with Kyrie Irving and the Memphis Grizzlies’ 2019 first-round pick the Celtics own for Leonard.”